QBDI/QBDI/README.rst

 The compilation is a two-step process:

 * local library distribution of LLVM is built.
-* QBDI is built using llvm library.
+* QBDI is built using the LLVM library.

 This local built of LLVM is required because QBDI uses private APIs not exported by regular LLVM installations and because our code is only compatible with a specific version of those APIs.
 This first step is